Nabuz/ModelsFromScratch/README.md

-Here I upload some simple predictive models from scratch (Perceptron and ADAline)
+Here I uploaded some simple predictive models from scratch (Perceptron and ADAline)

 I implemented these models by creating specific classes.